jaguart/Mantha/README.md

 The following tweaks are planned:
 * Presentation - reduction of vertical whites-space.
+* Presentation - hide the footer link to ghost.org - I show my Ghost love in other ways.
 * Index - a template for /tags/ to list all Tags.
 * Index - a template for /authors/ to list all Authors.
 * Index - a template for /my-tag-route/ to list ``routes:`` specified in ``routes.yaml``